 Wildlife Artist of the Year is one of the most prominent dates in a wildlife artist’s calendar.
 It is also one of DSWF’s most important fundraising events as it raises vital work protecting endangered species on the ground.

-Please do get in touch if you would like to find out more about sponsorship for 2021 and a huge thank you to our 2020 sponsors:
+Please do get in touch if you would like to find out more about sponsorship for 2021 and a huge thank you to this years sponsors:

 This year, we will be collaborating with BBC Wildlife Magazine as our official headline media partner for our internationally renowned art competition and exhibition, Wildlife Artist of the Year!
 BBC Wildlife Magazine has been a leading authority in wildlife journalism for over 50 years, producing thought-provoking and insightful features on wildlife.
 Like our talented Wildlife Artist of the Year entrants, they are committed to celebrating the breath-taking beauty of the natural world.